norswap/norswap.github.io/.factory/posts/2017-02-09-2-ruby-methods.md

 parameters:

 1. Expand any splat or double splat arguments.
-The expanded content is taken into account when we talk about regular or keyword arguments later on.
+The expanded content is taken into account when we talk about regular, keyword or hash arguments later on.

-2. Let `n` be the number of required parameters
-   Let `m` be the number of required and optional parameters
-   Let `x` be the number of regular arguments

-   Depending on the value of `x` (pick the first case that matches):

-   - `x < n-1`

-     There aren't enough regular arguments, an error ensues.

-   - `x == n-1`

-     If there aren't any keyword arguments, an error ensues.

-     Otherwise, the last required parameter will receive a hash that will collect all keyword arguments.
+2. First, we handle all keywords and hash parameters.

-     If there were any keyword parameter without default value, an error ensues.
-If there was a double splat parameter, it will receive an empty hash.
+   If there is exactly one more required parameters than there are regular arguments, all keyword and hash arguments are collected into a hash, which is assigned to that parameter.
+If there were any keyword parameter, an error ensues.
+If there was a double splat parameter, it is assigned an empty hash.

+   Otherwise, if all of the following conditions hold, *implicit hash conversion* is performed.

+   - There are keyword or double splat parameters.
+   - There are no keyword or hash arguments.
-     The `x` regular arguments are assigned to the `x` first required parameters.
+   - There are more regular arguments than required parameters.

-   - `x < m`

-     The first `x` regular arguments are assigned to the `x` first required and/or keyword parameters.
-The last `m-x` optional parameters get assigned their default values.

-     However, a special case arises if there are keyword arguments but no keyword or double splat parameters.
-In this case, the keyword arguments will be collected in a hash, and assigned to the first optional parameter who has a hash as default value.
-If none have, the hash is assigned to the first required or optional parameter instead.
-The assignment from arguments to parameters is shifted, of course (i.e. no arguments is lost because of this).

-   - `x > m`

-     The `m` first arguments are assigned to the `m` first required and/or optional parameters.

-     If there is at least a keyword or double splat parameter, but there are no keyword arguments, and if the last regular argument is a `Hash` or can be converted to one with `to_hash`, consider it is a double splat argument and expand it.
+   - The last regular argument is a hash, or can be converted to one via `to_hash` and that method doesn't return `nil`.

-     All other arguments (`x-m` or `x-m-1` of them) are collected in an array and assigned to the splat parameter if it exists.
-If there is no splat parameter and there more than 0 such arguments, an error ensues.

-3. Assuming the keyword argument weren't captured in either the `x == n-1` or `x
-   < m` cases in step 2, three situations are possible:

-   - The are keyword or double splat parameters.
+   Implicit hash conversion simply consists of treating all the (key, value) pairs from the last regular argument as additional keyword or hash arguments.
+   These new arguments are taken into account in the rest of the assignment procedure.

-     The keywords arguments are assigned to the corresponding keyword parameter.
-     If a keyword parameter without default value is not filled, an error ensued.
+   We now assign keyword arguments to the corresponding keyword parameters.
+If a keyword parameter without default value cannot be assigned, an error ensues.

+   If there is double splat parameter, assign it a hash aggregating all remaining keyword parameters.

+   If there remains keyword or hash arguments, aggregate them in a hash, which is to be treated as the last regular argument.

-     If two values are supplied for the same key, the last one wins.
+   Note: if two values are supplied for the same key, the last one wins and the previous one disappears.
 However, if the two values are visible in the method call (e.g. `foo(a: 1, **{a: 2})`), a warning is emitted.

+3. We now consider regular arguments, which by now consists of the supplied regular arguments (including the result of splat expansion), minus the last argument if implicit hash conversion was performed in step 2, plus a final argument containing a hash if arguments remained in step 2.

+   If there are less regular arguments than required parameters, an error ensues.
+Otherwise, let `x` be the number of regular arguments and `n` the number of required and optional parameters.

+   If `x <= n`, the last `n-x` optional parameters get assigned their default values, while the remaining `x` parameters get assigned the `x` regular arguments.

-     If any keyword arguments remain, they are collected inside a hash and assigned to the double splat parameter if it exists.
-If it doesn't and any keyword argument remain, an error ensues.
+   If `x > n`, the `n` first arguments are assigned to the `n` parameters.
+The `x-n` remaining arguments are collected in an array, which is assigned to the splat parameter.
+If there is no splat parameter, an error ensues.

-   - There are no keyword or double splat parameters, but there is a splat parameter.

-     All keyword arguments are collected in a hash, which is added to the array assigned to the splat parameter.

-   - There are no keyword, double splat or splat parameters.
-If there are any keyword arguments, an error ensues.

 4. If a block or block conversion argument is passed, make a proc from it and assign it to the block parameter, if any — otherwise it becomes the implicit block parameter.